(Open interactive planning-Science) Enter your planned activities directly in the document, print it, and add it to your activity planning binder.

 Children sit in a circle.
 Ask a child to whisper a word into the ear of the child sitting to his right.
 This child then whispers the word into the ear of the child sitting to his right, and so on until the word has travelled around the circle.
 Ask the last child to say the word out loud.
 Play this telephone game as long as you want.
 Explain how the telephone is an exceptional scientific invention!

 Set up a science corner which can be enjoyed throughout the theme.
 If you already have a permanent science corner within your daycare, change its setup to renew children's interest.
 Display a poster of Globule (Open Globule).
 He is the perfect character to introduce children to their new science corner.
 Display other science-related posters on the wall.
 You may also hang a few from the ceiling.
-To complete the corner, prepare a thematic bin complete with a variety of items which will encourage scienctific play and discovery.
+To complete the corner, prepare a thematic bin complete with a variety of items that will encourage scientific play and discovery.
 You may even hang a few white shirts or smocks on hooks.
 Children will love wearing them and pretending they are little scientists.

 Have fun with these wonderful workshop ideas provided by Caroline Allard.

-Construction/building blocks (Shape and density):
+Construction/building blocks (shape and density):

 - This theme is perfect for exploring the density of various materials along with their shape.
 Use hard blocks (wooden) and soft blocks (foam) to make comparisons regarding textures and weight.